 - guilt: the feeling increases the chances to rush through intercourse;

-- anxiety: this is the usual problem for many men with early signs & symptoms of premature ejaculation.
+- anxiety: this is the usual problem for many men with early signs and symptoms of premature ejaculation.
 Usually, it’s either anxiety about the performance or the related issues;

 - relationship problems: premature ejaculations happen even in cases of healthy relationships, not speaking of those accompanied with frequent problems.

-Physicians, not all of them but some, do believe that early sexual experiences in males often lead to the appearance of the pattern that is hard to overcome during the lifetime.
-There are usual cases, when a man hurries to reach the climax before any problems are discovered.
+Some physicians believe that early sexual experiences in men often lead to the appearance of the pattern that is hard to overcome during the lifetime.
+There are usual cases when a man hurries to reach the climax before any problems are discovered.